cefriel/mapping-template/README.md

   -kvc, --key-value-csv <arg>     Path for a csv file with one line interpreted as a set of key[column]-value[line] pairs.
                                   These pairs are made available as a map in the template.
   -o, --output <arg>              Path of output file.
-Default: output.txt -rml, --compile-rml             Provide an RML mapping file to be executed -t, --template <arg>            Path of template file.
+Default: output.txt -rml, --compile-rml <arg>       Provide an RML mapping file to be executed -t, --template <arg>            Path of template file.
 Default: template.vm -tm, --time <arg>               Path of file reporting template execution time.
 Default: timing not saved.
   -tr, --trim                     Trim newlines from the template before executing it to reduce memory usage.